-- 1. Call the central station and tell the operator that you will be testing the system. - 2.
-Arm the system. - 3.
-Test an emergency panic icon and trip at least one sensor of each type (fire, intrusion, etc.) to verify that the appropriate alarms are working correctly.
+- 1. Contact the central station and tell the operator that a system will be tested. - 2.
+Arm the system. - Test an emergency panic icon and trip at least one sensor of each type (fire, intrusion, etc.) to verify that the appropriate alarms are working correctly.
 There is a 30 second delay. - 4.
-When you finish testing the system, call the central station to verify that the alarms were received.
+When finished, after testing system, call the central station to verify that the alarms were received.

-Cleaning the touch screen
+Cleaning the Touch Screen